bodo-hugo-barwich/actix-blockchain/README.md

 Blockchain Exercise demonstrating the _Proof of Work_ concept.

-This simulates a **Cryptocurrency Node** in simplified version as to limit the scope of the project.

 # DESCRIPTION

 This service is an exercise to demonstrate the functionality of a cryptocurrency node as _HTTP API_.

+This simulates a **crypto-currency node** in simplified version as to limit the scope of the project.

 This combines blockchain concepts with web development technology producing a extremely fast crypto-currency implementation which shows off how _Actix_ can add